Post operation advice from Consultant Surgeon Mr James Kirkby-Bott

 Review any blood results taken and to ensure you have recovered as expected and to review surgery success.

-We can then discharge your care back to your referring doctor.
+We will then discharge your care back to your referring doctor.